evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 ---
 title: Lotus Eletre S
 linktitle: Eletre S
-description: Lotus Eletre S is an all-electric luxury SUV with a WLTP range of up to 535 km (333 miles).
-EVKX.net have all the details.
+description: "Lotus Eletre S is an all-electric luxury SUV with a WLTP range of up to 535 km (333 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---